makeabilitylab/physcomp/arduino/debouncing.md

   // If buttonVal and buttonVal2 are the same, then we are in steady state
   // If this stead state value does not match our _lastButtonVal, then
-  // a transition has occurred and we should save the new buttonVal if(buttonVal == buttonVal2 && _savedButtonVal != buttonVal){
+  // a transition has occurred and we should save the new buttonVal
+  // This works both for open-to-close transitions and close-to-open transitions if(buttonVal == buttonVal2 && _savedButtonVal != buttonVal){
     _savedButtonVal = buttonVal;
   }